 A hyperpop provocateur who clawed her way from SoundCloud obscurity to major-label stardom with unapologetically brash anthems about messy nights and digital heartbreak.

-Catherine Grace Garner, who performs as Slayyyter, emerged from the DIY crucible of the internet, building a fervent fanbase with self-released tracks that fused 2000s pop nostalgia with gritty, synth-driven production.
-Her early work, shared on platforms like SoundCloud, felt like a secret passed between friends, a raw and glitter-dusted rebellion against polished pop.
-That underground buzz crystallized into her self-titled 2019 mixtape, a project that cemented her status as a cult figure.
-She leveraged that independence, eventually signing with a major label and refining her chaotic energy into more structured, yet no less daring, albums like 'Troubled Paradise' and 'Starfucker.'
-Slayyyter's journey maps the modern path to pop relevance: a artist who understood online culture intimately, toured with giants like Charli XCX, and never sanded down the provocative edges that made her compelling in the first place.
+Catherine Grace Garner, who performs as Slayyyter, released her self-titled 2019 mixtape after building a fervent fanbase with self-produced tracks that fused 2000s pop nostalgia with gritty, synth-driven production.
+Born in 1996, she emerged from the DIY crucible of the internet, sharing early work on SoundCloud that felt like a secret passed between friends — a raw, glitter-dusted rebellion against polished pop.
+That underground buzz crystallized into the mixtape, which she then leveraged to sign with a major label.
+She refined her chaotic energy into more structured, yet no less daring, albums like 'Troubled Paradise' and 'Starfucker.'
+Slayyyter toured with giants like Charli XCX and never sanded down the provocative edges that made her compelling.
+Her journey maps the modern path to pop relevance, built on intimate knowledge of online culture.

 1981–1996